Maryland bills aim to restrict kratom use, availability

 Opioid-related deaths have been a nationwide issue, particularly in Maryland.
 The first nine months of 2019 show a decline in opioid-related deaths in the state.
 If this trend holds, last year would be the first in a decade to see a decrease in opioid-related deaths, according to the Maryland Opioid Operational Command Center.

-Kratom is banned in six states and four cities in the United States.
+Kratom is banned in six states and four cities in the U.S.

 The American Kratom Association advocates for the Kratom Consumer Protection Act, which requires proper labeling from kratom vendors to certify product pureness.
 It has been passed in four states — Utah, Georgia, Arizona and Oregon — without much opposition, and is being considered in 21 other states this year.
 Haddow is pushing for Maryland to join them.